 On my eldest’s first day at school, I remember watching a mum in her expensive workout gear blowing kisses at her little girl who was skipping through the door saying “mummy i love you!” – she looked like she had it so together.
 I also remember seeing a dad nursing the scratch marks on his legs that his son had made when he was prised off by the teacher.
 Then there was the full time working mum dressed in a suit, who I saw only a handful of times again, she was crying quietly and I now realise that was the only day that term she was able to be there.

-I vowed on my first day in the playground that I would chat to ALL of them or a least smile and say hello.
+I vowed on my first day in the playground that I would chat to ALL of them or the least smile and say hello.

 At the end of the day as parents you do have one thing in common.
 You made it.